YairHalberstadt/Blog/_posts/2018-10-24-INFINITYx-Developers.md

 If they're not, it doesn't matter how cheap they are, they're not worth hiring.
 There's no point saying "Well he's not very good, but I can get 8 of him for the price of one good developer".
 If he's not good, he's not going to help you or the team.

-The good developer is thus an INFINITYx developer, since he would be able to finish thisproject in a finite amount of time, and the bad developer wouldn't.
+The good developer is thus an ∞x developer, since he would be able to finish thisproject in a finite amount of time, and the bad developer wouldn't.

 Note that for other projects, the good developer might be no faster than the bad developer, if it's a simple enough task that's it's easily within his capability.
 I can probably make a command line guessing game just as quickly as Linus Torvalds.
 Faster even, since he would insist on using C. And if we were using a technology I happen to be more familiar in, such as WPF, I would almost certainly beat him.
 But ask me to build an OS, and I would be hundreds of times slower.